IQSS/dataverse-client-javascript/docs/installation.md

 - **API Key**: The recommended authentication mechanism.
 The API Key should correspond to a particular Dataverse user account.

 - **Session Cookie**: This is an experimental feature primarily designed for Dataverse SPA development.
-It is necessary to enable the corresponding feature flag in the Dataverse installation to use this mechanism (See https://guides.dataverse.org/en/latest/installation/config.html?#feature-flags).
+To use this mechanism, you must enable the corresponding feature flag in the Dataverse installation (See https://guides.dataverse.org/en/latest/installation/config.html?#feature-flags).
 It is recommended not to use this mechanism and instead use API Key authentication.

 It is recommended to globally initialize the `ApiConfig` object from the consuming application, as the configuration will be read on every API call made by the package's use cases.